Facial Identification Training Course Catalog

 Lora Sims, CTPE

-Lora is the Director of Facial Identification Training and a Biometrics SME currently employed by Ideal Innovations, Inc. Involved in the biometrics field since 2007, Lora has advanced through her organization, starting as a helpdesk operator servicing worldwide tactical operations support in tenprint and latent print identification and being promoted to Tenprint Examiner in 2008.
-Soon thereafter, the system she worked on was upgraded to become a multi-modal system, integrating face and iris modalities to the fingerprint system, and her career evolved into the role of a Sr. Biometric Examiner.
+Lora Sims is the Director of Face Center of Excellence (FaCE) and a Biometrics SME currently employed by Ideal Innovations, Inc. Involved in the biometrics field since 2007, Lora has advanced through her organization, starting as a helpdesk operator servicing worldwide tactical operations support in tenprint and latent print identification and being promoted to Tenprint Examiner in 2008.
+Soon thereafter, the system she worked on was upgraded to become a multi-modal system, integrating face and iris modalities to the fingerprint system, and her career evolved into the role of a Sr. Biometric Examiner for the DFSC BOD.

 In this position, she has co-authored an internal training to competency program on facial identification & comparisons, and been made responsible for mentoring and training new employees through the tenprint and facial training program while integrating them into an operational environment.
 She also further advanced her own qualifications and capabilities by qualifying as a Certified Tenprint Examiner through the International Association for Identification (IAI) in 2013 and was recertified in 2018.

 Lora joined the Facial Identification Scientific Working Group (FISWG) in 2011 where she served first on the training subcommittee and then on the One-to-One subcommittee.
-Lora was elected as the chair of the Facial Identification Subcommittee of the Organization of Scientific Area Committees (OSAC) for Forensic Science in 2014 and elected to be the chair of the FISWG at their Spring 2015 meeting.
+Lora is the current chair of the Facial Identification Scientific Working Group (FISWG).
+Ms. Sims joined the Organization of Scientific Area Committees (OSAC) for Forensic Sciences in 2014 where she previously served as the chair of the Facial Identification (FI) Subcommittee until Oct 2021 when she then transitioned to chair the Digital Multimedia Scientific Area Committee (DM SAC).

 Steve Johnson, CLPE, CFA